 Think through what will happen if one of you decides you want to sell, if one of you is getting married, or you’re moving across the country to take a new job.

 - How much notice do you need to give each other of a major change in your ownership arrangement?

-What if you need to exit at a low-point in the market?
+- What if you need to exit at a low-point in the market?

-Will you share the loss or will it come out of the ownership stake of the one who is changing the arrangement?
+- Will you share the loss or will it come out of the ownership stake of the one who is changing the arrangement?

 These are all important things to consider and decide before you merge your money in a property.

 In addition, be sure to put together a file box with all of the paperwork for the house, such as:

 You should each have access to all of the home’s records as well as online mortgage account information so that you can be sure that payments are consistent and timely.